shanghaiopensource/apisix/powered-by.md

 ## HelloTalk, Inc.

 Using Apache APISIX as an API gateway to manage all API and SSL certificates in test\dev\CMS environment.

+## SHZY Inc.

+Using Apache Apisix as an proxy gateway to all API,TCP,UDP